bri3d/Simos18_SBOOT/README.md

 # Recovery Exploits

 It is known that something in this recovery process is exploitable to recover the boot passwords from inside of Flash.
-The ISO-TP command shell seems secure in principal, and a cursory examination of the methods did not reveal any obvious bugs.
+The ISO-TP command shell seems secure in principle, and a cursory examination of the methods did not reveal any obvious bugs.
 The attack surface is quite small as only a few commands allow data to be sent back to them.

-The extra task which is running in RAM seems quite interesting and is my new target for investigation.
-It seems to dump the value of arbitrary addresses into serial data on a GPIO...
+A few pieces are interesting so far:

+* The external watchdog output can definitely exfiltrate information about the Flash process, but I'm not sure what pin it's mapped to yet.
+* The CRC bounds checking on the block sent in to the BSL verification process is weak, but first we have to reach this elevated state, which requires passing the 54/65 Seed/Key process first.
+* The `30 xx xx xx` handler writes data at `D0000010-D0000018` , which is later used somewhere in CBOOT.
+There seem to be two magic values possible here: `66778899` and `4b747352`.
+It as yet unknown what beneficial value these may have, if any.

 # Happy Path